 One of the perks of being a movie star is the insane amount of money you make for each film.
 Can you guess what Robert Downey Jr. made for Avengers: Endgame?
 Well, be prepared to review your career options.
 Apparently, at least $75 million (Rs.
-524 crore), according to Hollywood Reporter.
-Once a movie grosses pretty high in the box office, it’s natural that the stars get a pretty huge chunk of the profits.
+524 crores), according to Hollywood Reporter.
+Once a movie grosses pretty high at the box office, it’s natural that the stars get a pretty huge chunk of the profits.

 1. Brad Pitt (Thelma and Louise, 1991)

 Thelma and Louise was Brad Pitt‘s big break, and he finally got noticed by critics and audiences all over the world.
 However, in this big budget film directed by Ridley Scott, ol’ Brad’s cut was a measly $9000 (keep in mind that I’m writing from a mainstream Hollywood actor’s POV).
 But on the bright side, his career took off like a rocket and he has since reached for the stars.

 Fresh off starring in The Notebook (2004), Ryan Gosling decided not to make blockbuster films for the sake of it, but rather prioritize script over salary when he decided to star as a drug-addicted teacher in Ryan Fleck’s 2006 film Half Nelson, for a salary of $1000 per week.
 He later went on to be nominated for an Academy Award for the role, so something good did come out of that.

 This was the Maroon 5 frontman’s big-screen debut, and it’s fair to say he didn’t do a bad job.

 Adam Levine, on playing his role in Begin Again said:

 I did this movie for no money.
 I’m very lucky that I’m in that position.
 I want to treat [acting] completely differently because I have the very fortunate luxury of not having to think of this in terms of money.